|Back to: Hot Spots >> Bangkok >> Pattaya|

 MBK Food Courts

-On its eight floors, in the market-style atmosphere and air-conditioned comfort you can find almost anything you can imagine ranging from cheap clothing, perfumes and cosmetics to pricey furniture, household appliances and home decorations.
+On its eight floors, in the market-style atmosphere and air-conditioned comfort you can find almost anything you can imagine ranging from cheap clothing, perfumes, and cosmetics to pricey furniture, household appliances, and home decorations.
 From tattoo mastering, computerized graphic design and painting shops to a staggering number of vendors selling mobile phones and accessories, digital cameras and other electronics, men, women and children clothes, shoes, bags, leather goods, crafts, silversmiths, dealers of jewelry and gold, optical shops, watches, bookstores, a good selection of copied videos CDs, DVDs, imitations of famous brands... you name it, it is all there and dirt cheap!
-It gives you a good idea of items and services availability, and what a Baht can buy.
+It gives you a good idea of items and services available, and what a Baht can buy.

 1. Don't be shy to bargain there ౼ haggling is customary in Thailand

 2. You can get a tourist discount card at the information desk on G floor

 3. Keep an eye on your valuables!